cyberphone/openkeystore.old/README.md

 $ cd library
 $ ant android-json
 ```
-Now you should have a file <code>library/dist/webpki.android.json.zip</code> which can be imported to an Android project.
+Now you should have a file <code>library/dist/webpki.android.json.zip</code> which can be imported in an Android project.